woof-sandbox/sandbox/docs/SandboxController.md

 Returns profit fee distribution based on the reserves

-_THe function expects same denomination units for all 3 reserves parameters_
+_The function expects same denomination units for all 3 reserves parameters_

 #### Parameters